stellar-attractor/attractor-lab/docs/engineering-log/2025-12-20-foundation-log.md

 This confirms that the project infrastructure supports reproducible, data-driven narrative content, with a clean separation between source-of-truth (data + code) and generated artifacts.

+---

+## Transition to real scientific data (TOP_0001)

+The project has successfully transitioned from synthetic test data to a real, publicly available scientific dataset, validating the full research-to-media pipeline on an actual peer-reviewed study.

+### Data sources
+- SWEET-Cat catalog (homogeneous stellar parameters; SWFlag = 1)
+- NASA Exoplanet Archive (planetary systems table, default_flag = 1)
+- Reference paper: Teixeira, Adibekyan, Bossini et al. (2025), “Where in the Milky Way do exoplanets preferentially form?” (arXiv:2501.11660)

+### Implemented workflow
+- Automated download of raw catalogs into `data/raw/` (gitignored).
+- Robust merging of SWEET-Cat and NEA datasets using Gaia DR3 source identifiers, with a hostname-based fallback for unmatched cases.
+- Construction of a reproducible processed snapshot (`data/processed/sample_planets_real.csv`, 1522 rows).
+- Clear separation between:
+  - raw data (local, ignored),
+  - processed data (versioned),
+  - generated artifacts (figures, PDFs; ignored).

+### Visualization
+- FIG_001 updated to use real host-star metallicity data ([Fe/H]).
+- Figures are generated deterministically from processed data and excluded from git.

+### Outcome
+This milestone confirms that the project infrastructure supports:
+- reproducible scientific data processing,
+- transparent provenance of results,
+- seamless integration of real astrophysical data into narrative and media-ready LaTeX deliverables.

+TOP_0001 is no longer a demonstration topic but a fully grounded research-backed content unit.